Last Updated on May 10, 2021 by Roxi B

 But it was in vain – just four years later, Napoleon was forced to abdicate and go into exile on Elba.

 Marie Louise, with her son Francois, left Paris and returned to Vienna.
 Her family gave her the rulership of the Duchy of Parma in Italy, where she went to live in 1816.

 The perfume’s flagrance – made by a combination of everything that Marie Louise loved

 Marie Louise had a gentle, loving nature and soon became popular with her new subjects.

 She loved flowers, and in particular the shy wild violet, which seemed so like her in nature.
 She used the violet in her signature and often wrote letters in violet ink.

 Marie Louise had violets sent from Austria and planted them in the gardens of her new home.
 She did eventually find happiness again, with her grand chamberlain, the Count of Bombelles.

 But it was for the violets that she is remembered.
-Marie Louise adored the scent of violets and prevailed upon the monks at the Monastery of the Annunciata to use their alchemy to distill an essence of the lovely flower.
-This they managed to do, distilling essence of Parma violets into bottles for the Duchess’ personal use.
+Marie Louise adored the scent of violets.
+She prevailed upon the monks at the Monastery of the Annunciata to use their alchemy to distill an essence of the lovely flower.
+This they managed to do, distilling the essence of Parma violets into bottles for the Duchess’ personal use.